 About the Park

-Buttery Brook Park was created over 25 years ago by Joseph Taylor, Parks Superintendent for the town of South Hadley.
-The land for this park was acquired from Fire District #1 Water Department in 1959 and the house was deeded by the Kielbasa Family in 1959.
-Joe involved a number of people in the development of the park and bartered for most of the materials.
-He and his staff crafted many of the picnic tables and benches and pavilions were built by the Lion’s Club.
+Buttery Brook Park was created in 1980 by South Hadley Parks Superintendent Joseph Taylor.
+The land for the park was acquired from Fire District No. 1 in 1958 and a parcel near the North Entrance was deeded by the Kielbasa Family in 1959.
+Joe Taylor involved a number of people in the development of the park and bartered for most of the materials.
+He and his staff crafted many of the picnic tables and benches, and pavilions were built by the Lion’s Club.
+Part of the property had served as a reservoir from the late 1800s to 1952.
 The park is nestled in the old Buttery Brook watershed, a remnant of which still exists on the hill overlooking the path of the brook as it winds its way through the Park's large, open field below the pine grove.

 Park amenities include free parking, covered pavilions, picnic tables and grills, and shaded picnic areas.
 The centrally located rest rooms are adjacent to the playground areas and the spray park*.
 The area near the North Entrance has a basketball court, and new Pickleball courts are anticipated to be completed by the end of June 2022.
 While visitors may come and enjoy the park at any time of year, park facilities (including rest rooms) are typically only open for general use May-November from 8:30am to dusk.
 Please note that per Town park policy, no dogs are allowed, except for service animals.

 For latest information (including weather-related schedule changes): www.facebook.com/southhadleyrecreation